 Students do regular practical work to develop essential skills and understanding.
-These include 6 compulsory tasks set by the examination board, on the basis of which practical and analytical skills are assessed as part of the end of year written examinations
+These include 6 compulsory tasks set by the examination board.
+On the basis of these, practical and analytical skills are assessed as part of the end of year written examinations and within the course to pass the practical skills assessments.

-• Energy Transfers
+Energy Transfers

-Biochemistry of photosynthesis and respiration; energy flow through ecosystems and nutrient cycles
+Biochemistry of photosynthesis and respiration; energy flow through ecosystems and nutrient cycles.

-• Response and Control
+Response and Control

 Response to stimuli in animals and plants including the nervous system and control of heart rate in mammals.
-Muscles and homeostasis in mammals, including the control of blood glucose and kidney function
+Muscles and homeostasis in mammals, including the control of blood glucose and kidney function.

-• Genetics and Populations
+Genetics and Populations

 Genetic crosses and population genetics as well as evolution and speciation.
-Factors affecting distribution of organisms, succession and conservation
+Factors affecting distribution of organisms, succession and conservation.